2019 Chennai water crisis: Background

 Chennai is a city of over 11 million people, around the size of New York City, and is the fourth largest city in India.
 The city is an automotive engineering hub and contains many automotive factories that are built around the reservoirs of the city.
+Chennai's population has increased from 500,000 people to more than 10 million in just the last century.
 Mismanagement of the city’s water resources and weak monsoons for the last four years reduced the city’s reservoirs to 0.1% of normal capacity in June 2019.
 Water became a valuable resource in Chennai and experienced exploitation as wealthier residents paid to dig deep bore wells on their land and sold water to other residents or businesses.
 This practice was allowed by the government and resulted in the groundwater aquifer to be drained dramatically at twice the level of annual recharge.
 Protests erupted over the Chennai government’s lack of action on the issue as the water was no longer a basic human right in Chennai.
 The government also faced pressure on their management of the city’s four main reservoirs; Poondi, Cholavaram, Redhills and Chembarambakkam.
 Factories and infrastructure built in the catchments of these reservoirs were unregulated and therefore much of the rain that fell ended up in the ocean or used in excess by these factories.
 This further exacerbated the issue and limited the amount of water that entered the reservoirs for public consumption.
 Monsoon rains in 2019 have been more plentiful than in years past and have raised the reservoir levels to around 30% capacity.
 Chennai has declared itself water secure because of the recent rains but concern remains about the future of water security in Chennai and many other Indian cities such as Bangalore which have similar regulation issues.
 An Indian government think tank predicted that 21 Indian cities will be out of groundwater by 2020, and the impact of future droughts in India brought upon by climate change will put the entire country at risk unless stronger regulations are put in place.
+Furthermore, Chennai faces extremely high levels of baseline water stress, indicating that in general and on average, over 80% of the available water supply is used every year by agriculture, industries, and individual consumers.

 Chennai has historically relied on annual monsoon rains to replenish its water reservoirs since the rivers are polluted with sewage.
+However, when this crisis occurred and Day Zero was declared, the expected monsoon was still months away.

-There are four reservoirs in the city, namely, Red Hills, Cholavaram, Poondi and Chembarambakkam, with a combined capacity of 11,057 mcft.
+There are four reservoirs in the city, namely, Red Hills, Cholavaram, Poondi, and Chembarambakkam, with a combined capacity of 11,057 mcft.
+From December 2018 through January 2019, these four reservoirs were recorded to have 17% of their normal water storage.
+Additionally, the Poondi reservoir began receiving water deliveries in 2004; however, only a tenth of their normal amount of water was delivered in early 2019.